chikavelvet/3DPool/Revised_Implementation_plan.md

 play the game, and so we will use these two factors to build our AI to make it realistic.

 ### Calculating Cue-Ball Hit Direction
-If we know which ball we're going to be hitting, and which pocket we will hit it into, we can easily calculate the position on that ball the cue ball must touch.
-Then we know the exact direction that we have to hit the cue ball at.
+After using our greedy algorithm to decide which ball to hit and which pocket to hit it into, we'll know *where on the chosen ball the cue ball must touch*.

+From this position, we can easily calculate exact direction that we have to hit the cue ball at using the cue stick.
+Then the AI just charges up the cue stick and hits the ball in the calculated direction.

 ### Raycasts
 We will perform two types of cylindrical raycasts to find clear shots.